 I wrote this to explain some things that are often invisible to people who don’t publish in peer-reviewed journals as corresponding authors.
 My primary purpose for putting up this post is to share that even in the current, imperfect system, there are things that anyone can do to more easily access paywalled papers.
 Scroll down if you don’t want the preamble.

 The $35 for a journal article goes to the publisher, not the author

 Publishing is a very lucrative business.
 The profits go to publishers, not academics, though academics arguably also benefit to some extent.
 Because publication is a job requirement, when we publish, we are able to get and keep jobs.

 Offering a paper as open access typically costs an academic around USD$2500-3000

 Article processing fees in the journals in which I publish range from about $800 to $6000 but $2500-3000 is a pretty typical amount.
-I allocate for these in my grant budgets but sometimes the rules put limits on how much I can allocate to article processing fees, an article may come from an unfunded project, or I may have other uses for those funds that are more important at the time; e.g., paying to do more research.
+I allocate for these in my grant budgets but sometimes the rules put limits on how much I can allocate to article processing fees, an article may come from an unfunded project, or I may have other uses for those funds that are more important at the time; e.g., paying to do more research or providing funding to a graduate student.
 Funds are not unlimited.
 When you demand open access within the current model, what you are implying is that it is more important for you to be able to access the article in one click than it is for more research to be done that could help you or others.
 (Working to change the current model is good, though.)